-From cultural sites and outdoor activities to stunning viewpoints and seasonal festivals, this guide will show you 40 ways you can enjoy your visit to Oslo without breaking the bank.
+From cultural sites and outdoor activities to stunning viewpoints and seasonal festivals, this guide will show you 50 ways you can enjoy your visit to Oslo without breaking the bank.
 Use the menu below to hop between sections.

-2) Explore the Stortinget, the home of the Norwegian government, and wander through the Parliament chamber on one of the two free guided tours that take place every Saturday.
+1) Explore the Stortinget, the home of the Norwegian government, and wander through the Parliament chamber on one of the two free guided tours that take place every Saturday.

 2) Gawp at Oslo’s massive City Hall, which dominates the city’s western waterfront and is free to enter and explore.

-5) History buffs will love the Museum of Oslo.
+4) History buffs will love the Museum of Oslo.
 This free museum is located in an old farm villa which once belong to the city’s richest merchant family, and its exhibitions trace the history of the city over the past 1,000 years.

-6) Bring out your inner botanist at Oslo’s carefully cultivated botanical gardens, where you’ll find over 5,500 species of plants from every corner of the world.
+5) Bring out your inner botanist at Oslo’s carefully cultivated botanical gardens, where you’ll find over 5,500 species of plants from every corner of the world.

-7) Go back in time at the Labour Museum.
+6) Go back in time at the Labour Museum.
 Hidden behind the old industrial mills along the Aker River at Sagveien 28, this museum highlights daily life for the working classes in 19th-century Oslo.

 The museum features Viking-era weapons, massive cannons and displays on Norway’s dramatic history during the Napoleonic Wars.
 Modern military equipment and exhibitions on the country’s current efforts in Afghanistan can be seen as well.